 Eric Dinger is the co-founder and CEO of Powderhook.com, a website built to help people find access to hunting and fishing spots, trips, groups and events.
 He can be reached at email@example.com.

 In his timeless 1949 classic, A Sand County Almanac, Aldo Leopold famously wrote, “There are two spiritual dangers in not owning a farm.
 One is the danger of supposing that breakfast comes from the grocery, and the other that heat comes from the furnace.”
-I recently came across a video (found below) that highlights a very real fear I have for my kids – the danger Leopold prophesied over 65 years ago.
+I have a very real fear for my kids – the danger Leopold prophesied over 65 years ago.

-My teenage daughter is a pretty normal 15 year-old kid.
+My teenage daughter is a pretty normal 16-year-old kid.
 At any moment she’s a monster cookie of sweet and salty, wit and sarcasm, delightfulness and delinquency.
 Monster cookies are wonderful, if not unpredictable.
 But, this cookie comes with one constant: her phone.
-My goodness she loves her phone.
+My goodness, she loves her phone.
 It’s more than a communication device; it’s her hobby, her companion and her lifeline to the minute-by-minute updates she holds so dear.